What’s 5th Grade Math all about?

 In Units 5, Multiplication and Division of Fractions, students develop a more nuanced idea of what multiplication and division mean in the context of fractions, and they apply that understanding to new cases of those operations, including multiplication of a fraction by a fraction, dividing two whole numbers to acquire a fraction as an answer, and dividing a unit fraction by a whole number and vice versa.
-With a deep understanding of each operation with fractions, students perform them with decimals in Unit 6, Multiplication and Division of Decimals, making sense of their answers in the context of their place value understanding.
+With a deep understanding of these operations with fractions, students perform them with decimals in Unit 6, Multiplication and Division of Decimals, making sense of their answers in the context of their place value understanding.

 The course ends with Unit 7, Patterns and the Coordinate Plane, in which students explore two numerical patterns and their relationship to one another.
 The coordinate plane helps to visualize those patterns, as well as other mathematical contexts.
 This provides a nice culmination to the year, hinting at some concepts that will be further developed in the middle grades, such as bivariate data and ratios and proportions.

 Students build upon their understanding of the place value system by extending its patterns to decimals, and continue to read, write, compare, and round numbers, including decimals, in various forms.